asilluron/angular-multi-select/README.md

 # AngularJS MultiSelect
+An upgraded version of the original MultiSelect plugin by @isteven.
+This version supports promises and can use customized templates.

 Pure AngularJS directive which creates a dropdown button with multiple or single selections.
 Doesn't require jQuery and works well with other Javascript libraries.
 Fully configurable through element attributes and CSS.

 ![Screenshot](https://raw.githubusercontent.com/isteven/angular-multi-select/master/screenshot.png)

 ### Demo & How To
 Go to http://isteven.github.io/angular-multi-select

 ### Current Version
 2.0.1

 ### Change Log
 See <a href="https://github.com/isteven/angular-multi-select/blob/master/CHANGELOG.md">CHANGELOG.md</a>